Alpha Eta Honor Society

 Founded as a national honor society for the allied health professions in 1975, The Alpha Eta Honor Society recognizes and promotes significant scholarship, leadership, and contributions to the Advancing Health professions at collegiate institutions.
 Membership is by nomination and open to: undergraduate and graduate students in their last academic year of enrollment; alumni; and faculty.
 The UB chapter was chartered in April 1975, with the initial members inducted in 2010.

-Alpha Eta Nomination and Application Process
+Alpha Eta Eligibility and Nomination

 Post-Nomination Projects